ElektraInitiative/PermaplanT/doc/contrib/frontend.md

 ## Project Structure

-The majority of the code resides in `src.
+The majority of the code resides in `src`.

 ```
 src